herrera-luis/layered-next-todo-service/app/README.md

 # TODO service with Layered Architecture

-This structure represents a layered architecture style, which is a design pattern that organizes code into separate layers, each with a specific responsibility.
+This structure represents a layered architecture structure patitioning, which is a design that organizes code into separate layers, each with a specific responsibility.
 In this structure, we can identify the following layers:

 ## Presentation Layer: components/ and page.tsx